 1. Where Will it Go?

 Choosing which wall you’ll turn into a gallery is the first step.
 Before you make the decision, one thing you’ll definitely want to keep in mind is that it doesn’t have to be the biggest wall in your home.
-In fact, a small display above the bed highlighted with track lighting can be perfect.
+In fact, a small display above the bed highlighted with track lighting can be perfect, just make sure to properly maintain it with the help of a professional lighting system repair contractor.
 The same goes for choosing a kitchen or bathroom wall or even using the fireplace as a center point.
 Don’t be afraid to get creative!

 2. Start With a Plan

 Think you can simply start hanging photos haphazardly to create your new gallery wall?
 Well, to design one that you can be proud of, you need to do one of those things most children are taught at an early age — create an outline.